Become a Member

 - Any other possible material cause of the former player’s death, including any other health condition, and the former player’s lifestyle and activities outside of their AFL or AFLW playing career.

-The AFLPA has engaged a third-party provider, who are a global expert in claims management including appropriate resourcing and access to expertise, to be responsible for facilitating the management of the Severe Injury & Dependency Benefit.
+The AFLPA has engaged a third-party provider, Crawford & Co., who are a global leader in claims management with nearly 9,000 employees in more than 70 countries around the world, to be responsible for facilitating the management of the Severe Injury & Dependency Benefit.

-This provider will be responsible for the intake of applications, assessment including medical criteria where relevant, and making recommendations to the fund’s Board.
+Crawford & Co. will be responsible for the intake of applications, assessment including medical criteria where relevant, and making recommendations to the Fund’s Board.
 The Fund’s Board will then determine the final outcome of each application.

 HOW TO ACCESS?